ShaanGil1/cse6242-final-project/README.md

 ## Description
-### emotion_barchart.html
+### sentiment_barchart.html
 1. Bar chart of relevant data against time.
 Segmented by sentiment.
 Use the selector to choose variable to examine out of "Number of tweets", "Number of sensitive tweets", "Likes" and "Retweets".
 Choose check boxes to filter out positive, negative and neutral tweets.
 Data aggregated weekly

+### emotion_barchart.html
-2. Bar chart of relevant data against time.
+1. Bar chart of relevant data against time.
 Segmented by emotion.
 Use the selector to choose relevant variables outs of "Number of Tweets", "Number of Sensitive Tweets", "Likes" and "Retweets".
 Choose check boxes to filter by "Fear", "Surprise", "Happy", "Anger" and others.
 Data aggregated weekly

+### scatterplot.html
-3. Scatter plots of columns.
+1. Scatter plots of columns.
 Choose independent and dependent variables from lists of date, sentiments, emotions and vaccination status.
 Each circle represents one tweet.
+This shows the relationships from different data we collected.

 All plots built with D3, JavaScript, HTML and CSS.
 Tested with data sampled from Twitter API.
 Please see https://observablehq.com/@d3/histogram and https://observablehq.com/@d3/scatterplot from the creators of D3 for more information

 ### choropleth.html